mavilein/mavilein.github.com/_posts/2015-08-14-error-handling-scalas-try-vs--scalazs-either.md

 }
 {% endhighlight %}

-It's always a good idea to declare your as a `sealed` type.
+It's always a good idea to declare your errors as a `sealed` type.
 This means you can only extend this type in the same source file.
 So at compile time all possible errors are known to you as a client.
 As we can see we might get back an error if a `User` does not exist for a given id or the provided secret was wrong.
-And we might even get back a `ServiceUnavailable` Error if `EitherTodoService` is not available at the moment (database or other application down).
+And we might even get back a `ServiceUnavailable` Error if `EitherService` is not available at the moment (database or other application down).
 These are all the error cases we should think about and what to do when they occur.

 But first let's start with an implementation of the happy path ignoring the errors for now.
 This looks like an easy task with a for comprehension.
-We simply call `authenticate` with the arguments we are given and afterwards go on to call `fetchLists` with user we received as a result in the first step.
+We simply call `authenticate` with the arguments we are given and afterwards go on to call `fetchHomePage` with the user we received as a result in the first step.

 {% highlight scala %}
-def listsForUser(userId: String, secret: String): \/[MyError, Seq[TaskList]] = {
+def homePageForUser(userId: String, secret: String): \/[MyError, Page] = {
     for {
       user     <- service.authenticate(userId, secret)
-      lists <- service.fetchLists(user)
+      homePage <- service.fetchHomePage(user)
-    } yield lists
+    } yield homePage
 }
 {% endhighlight %}

 Now let's talk about error handling.
-We can't do much when a user is unknown of his secret is not valid.
+We can't do much when a user is unknown or his secret is not valid.
 Assume that we currently have a hard time with our infrastructure.
 Therefore different services are unfortunately down very often.
-So we are getting very often `ServiceUnavailable` Error.
-Our method should handle this error case and just return an empty `Seq[TaskList]`.
-For some reason the business considers this better than not failing fully.
+So we are getting very often a `ServiceUnavailable` Error.
+Our method should handle this error case and just return a default `Page` object.
+This default page provides basic functionality so our users can do at least something.
 Therefore we extend our implementation to analyze the result of the for comprehension before returning something.
 We pattern match the result to see wether it's a (successful) right result.
 If so we just return it.
-But if it is a left result and the contained error is `ServiceUnavailable` we return the empty `Seq[TaskList]`as a successful right result instead.
+But if it is a left result and the contained error is `ServiceUnavailable` we return the `DefaultHomePage` as a successful right result instead.
 All other are returned unchanged.

 {% highlight scala %}
+// There's a convenient DefaultHomePage singleton object object DefaultHomePage extends Page("Welcome!", "This is your amazing Homepage!")

-def listsForUser(userId: String, secret: String): \/[MyError, Seq[TaskList]] = {
+def homePageForUser(userId: String, secret: String): \/[MyError, Page] = {
-	val listsForUser: \/[MyError, Seq[TaskList]] = for {
+    val homepage: \/[MyError, Page] = for {
       user     <- service.authenticate(userId, secret)
-	  lists <- service.fetchLists(user)
+      homePage <- service.fetchHomePage(user)
-	} yield lists
+    } yield homePage

-	listsForUser match {
+    homepage match {
-	  case lists @ \/-(_) =>
+      case \/-(_) =>
-	    lists
+        homepage
       case -\/(_ : ServiceUnavailable) =>
-	    \/.right(Seq.empty[TaskList])
+        \/.right(DefaultHomePage)
       case error @ -\/(_) =>
         error
     }
   }
 {% endhighlight %}

+### The version based on Scala's standard Try

+Now we are going to implement the same thing again based on the Service with the `Try` type.

+{% highlight scala %}
+trait TryService {
+  def authenticate(userId: String, secret: String): Try[User]
+  def fetchHomePage(user: User): Try[Page]
+}
+{% endhighlight %}

+We will start out with the happy path again:

+{% highlight scala %}
+def homePageForUser(userId: String, secret: String): Try[Page] = {
+    for {
+      user     <- service.authenticate(userId, secret)
+      homePage <- service.fetchHomePage(user)
+    } yield homePage
+}
+{% endhighlight %}

+This version looks very similar to the one based on `Either`, as both types are monad and the for comprehension do the heavy lifting for us.
+Now let's add the Error handling again.
+In this version we can't tell from the type what errors we might get.
+With `Try` we are relying on `Exception`s for error handling.
+We dig through the source code and find the following exception hierarchy:

+{% highlight scala %}
+sealed class MyException(msg: String) extends Exception(msg, null) case class UnknownUserException(userId: Long) extends MyException(s"User with id [$userId] is unknown.") case class WrongSecretException(userId: Long) extends MyException(s"User with id [$userId] provided the wrong secret.") case class ServiceUnavailableException(service: String) extends MyException(s"The Service [$service] is currently unavailable")
+{% endhighlight %}

+As we can see this hierarchy of exceptions is basically the same as the `Either` based version.
+Our code enhanced with the error handling for the `ServiceUnavailableException` is as follows:

+{% highlight scala %}
+def homePageForUser(userId: String, secret: String): Try[Page] = {
+	val homePageForUser: Try[Page] = for {
+	  user     <- service.authenticate(userId, secret)
+	  homePage <- service.fetchHomePage(user)
+	} yield homePage

+	homePageForUser.recover {
+	  case e: ServiceUnavailableException => DefaultHomePage
+	}
+}
+{% endhighlight %}

+Here we do not use pattern matching as `Try` offers the very convenient `recover` method.
+We provide a `PartialFunction`, which matches on the `Exception` and provides a fallback value.
+Therefore we don't have to do the cumbersome pattern matching as in the previous version.